withai/Policy-Gradients-Full-RL-CartPole/README.md

-# Learning with Policy Gradients in Full Reinforcement Learning using OpenAI Gym
+# Learning with Policy Gradients in Full Reinforcement Learning environment provided by OpenAI Gym

 Overview
 ==========